-- The PSAT measures verbal and math reasoning skills as well as writing skills. - Students benefit from practice in taking the test and can identify academic strengths and weaknesses while they have time to work to improve their scores. - The PSAT is required for all 10th graders and 11th graders.
+- The PSAT measures verbal and math reasoning skills as well as writing skills. - Students benefit from practice in taking the test and can identify academic strengths and weaknesses while they have time to work to improve their scores. - The PSAT is required for all 10th graders and 11th graders are given the opportunity to retest if they choose to do so.
 The testing takes place in the fall during the school day at no cost to the student. - Eleventh grade students can enter special scholarship competitions such as the National Merit Scholarship Qualifying Test.

-SAT Reasoning Test (SAT)
+Scholastic Aptitude Test (SAT) Reasoning Test